mrrosoff/GAN/README.md

 ### Usage and Implementation of Generative Adversarial Networks

-## About Project
+## About

+The repository is a host of both GAN implemenations used to complete varying tasks as well as an image dataset for said implemenations.
+The following is a list of current GAN projects in the repository.

+1. Image Generatation

 This project follows three implementations of Generative Adversarial Networks to create images based on three datasets.
-In the notebook, we run three unique GANs with each dataset, and report on the effectiveness of the network to produce images that resemble the training set.
+In the notebook, we run three unique GANs each with three datasets, and report on the effectiveness of the network to produce images that resemble the training set.
+In addition, we extrapolate our results to larger images.

-Our training image sets are:

-1. Mountains
-2. Dogs
+2. Image Colorization

-3. Faces
+WIP

 ## Installation